This is an advanced technique for more experienced webmasters.

 The WordPress editor organizes content into blocks representing different content types.
 The default block is the paragraph.
 When you create a new post, enter the title, and hit ENTER, and start typing in the main content area of the editor, you are creating paragraph blocks.

-To add other types of blocks, click the + button (appears both at the top of the page and in the left hand margin when you add a blank line).
+To add other types of blocks, click the + button (appears both at the top of the page and in the margin when you add a blank line).

 Part of the point of the different blocks includes controls specific to that content format.
 The blocks for agenda roles and content used in the WordPress for Toastmasters agenda editor take advantage of this same concept.
 For example, the blocks for paragraph and heading include some of the same text controls (bold, italic, and link), but the heading block lets you choose the heading level.
-Similarly, an image block would let you size the image and add a caption.
+Similarly, an image block would let you size the image, format the image, and add a caption.

 Some blocks, including paragraph and heading, include a transform button, which will be the first button on the formatting bar.
 Hover your mouse over it to see the options you can choose from.
 For example, if you typed in a paragraph but now want to display it as a heading or the first item in a list click the appropriate Transform To: choice.